Day and Night: Habitability of Tidally Locked Planets with Sporadic Rotation: Derivation of Probability Equation

 Here, f(x) is the power law of the desired regime type of the form

 and $c_S$ is a constant to ensure the sum of all possibilities is equal to $1$.
 If we want to find the probability of any regime greater than a length, $L$, occurring, we use

 where $P$ is the probability.
-Here, we assume that the cumulative distribution function of all our sample simulations, which exhibit complex behavior, is roughly representative of all planets in the TLSR spin state.
+Here, we assume that the cumulative distribution function of all our sample simulations, which exhibit the TLSR spin state, is roughly representative of all planets in the TLSR spin state.
 Furthermore, we assume this is representative only of TLSR planets near the habitable zone of stars that have a similar mass to TRAPPIST-1.

 In the case discussed in section \ref{sec:SpinResults}, we choose the probability of the desired regime length beforehand.
 This is because we want to know the simulation length, $S$, required to produce regimes longer than a predefined $L$ at the same rate as our simulations produce regimes longer than 100,000 yrs.
 However, as long as $R<L<S$, one can solve the following equations for other quantities if desired.